Evil eye: Puerto Rico

-In Puerto Rico, Mal de Ojo or "Evil Eye" is believed to be caused when someone gives a wicked glare of jealousy to someone, usually when the person receiving the glare is unaware.
-The jealousy can be disguised into a positive aspect such as compliments or admiration.
-Mal de Ojo is considered a curse and illness.
+In Puerto Rico, mal de ojo is believed to be caused when someone gives a wicked glare of jealousy to someone, usually when the person receiving the glare is unaware.
+The jealousy can be disguised into a positive aspect such as compliments or admiration. mal de ojo is considered a curse and illness.
 It is believed that without proper protection, bad luck, injury, and illness are expected to follow.
-Mal de Ojo impact is believed to affect speech, relationships, work, family and most notably, health.
-Since Mal de Ojo centers around envy and compliments, it creates fear of interacting with people that are outside of their culture.
+Mal de ojo impact is believed to affect speech, relationships, work, family and most notably, health.
+Since mal de ojo centers around envy and compliments, it creates fear of interacting with people that are outside of their culture.
 Indirect harm could be brought to them or their family.
+Environmental symptoms can include financial, family, and personal problems as simple as a car breaking down.
+It is important for those who believe to be aware of anything that has gone wrong because it may be linked to mal de ojo.

-When it comes to children, they are considered to be more susceptible to Mal de Ojo and it is believed that it can weaken them, leading to illness.
+When it comes to children, they are considered to be more susceptible to mal de ojo and it is believed that it can weaken them, leading to illness.
 As a child grows every effort is taken to protect them.
-When diagnosing Mal de Ojo, it is important to notice the symptoms.
+When diagnosing mal de ojo, it is important to notice the symptoms.
 Physical symptoms can include: loss of appetite, body weakness, stomach ache, insomnia, fever, nausea, eye infections, lack of energy, and temperament.

-Environmental symptoms can include financial, family, and personal problems as simple as a car breaking down.
-It is important for those who believe to be aware of anything that has gone wrong because it may be linked to Mal de Ojo.
+Methods to indicate whether a child has been affected by mal de ojo in Puerto Rico include the use of oil dripped into warm water.
+A positive sign that the child has fallen victim to mal de ojo includes the oil dissolving.

+While mal de ojo is associated with physical symptoms that are often treated with traditional remedies, there is limited scientific evidence supporting the effectiveness of these treatments from a biomedical perspective.
+However, the use of ethnomedicine—such as addressing symptoms like phlegm in children with asthma—may offer both cultural relevance and perceived physical relief.

 Puerto Ricans are protected through the use of Azabache bracelets.
-Mal de Ojo can also be avoided by touching an infant when giving admiration.
+Mal de ojo can also be avoided by touching an infant when giving admiration.
 The most common practice of protection in Puerto Rico is the use of Azabache bracelets.
 These bracelets traditionally have a black or red coral amulet attached.
 The amulet is in the shape of a fist with a protruding index finger knuckle.

-Eggs are the most common method to cure Mal De Ojo.
+Eggs are the most common method to cure mal de ojo.
 The red string and oils also used are more common in other cultures but still used in Puerto Rico depending on the Healer, or the person who is believed to have the ability to cure those who have been targeted.
 Ultimately, the act of giving someone the "Evil Eye" is a rather simple process and is practiced throughout the world.